 Her hobbies include getting her little brother Charlie in a headlock, pretending to ride Charlie and also throwing things at Charlie.
 She adores Mason and thinks he’s a doll.
 She loves to defy her mommy, which allows daddy to occasionally swoop in and play the hero, until she then defies daddy–causing both of her parents to pull their hair out in clumps.
-Her vocabulary is ever-expanding, her reading skills are getting stronger by the day… she’s a great singer and attends pre-school for half-days, three times a week.
+Her vocabulary is ever-expanding, her reading skills are getting stronger by the day… she’s a great singer and has the coveted artistic genes from my wife’s side of the family.

 Ava hopes to one day ‘go to work and do the emails’, just like mommy.